Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

-Under $\iota$, $CC_{k,l}^+$ is identified with $CC_{k,l}^-$, so we will use $CC_{k,l}$ to denote the corresponding chamber in the quotient.
-Starting with $CC_{1,0}$, we can obtain the whole leaf inductively as follows. \begin{itemize} \item We start by gluing the segment $[0,1]$ to $[-1,0]$ on $\partial CC_{1,0}$.
-This creates a cone angle of $\pi$ at the center.
-Let the resulting surface be $\mathcal{L}_0$.
-The boundary of $\mathcal{L}_0$ is topologically a line, being images of $[1,\infty)$ and $(-\infty,-1]$ on $\partial CC_{1,0}$, where $\pm1$ maps to the same point $V^0$. \item The segment $[-1,1]$ on $\partial\mathcal{CC}_{2,1}$ is glued to $\mathcal{L}_0$, so that $0$ on $\partial\mathcal{CC}_{2,1}$ is glued to $V^0$.
-Let this new surface be $\mathcal{L}_1$.
-It has two boundary components, and each boundary component consists of two rays coming from the boundary of two different chambers meeting at a point.
-Let this point be $V^{1}_1$ and $V^{1}_2$ for the two components. \item Inductively, the surface $\mathcal{L}_n$ has $2^n$ boundary components, each with a distinguished point $V^n_i$.
-The next surface $\mathcal{L}_{n+1}$ is obtained from $\mathcal{L}_n$ by gluing the origin of same chamber $CC_{k_i,l_i}$ to $V^n_i$ for each $i$.
-This creates $2^{n+1}$ boundary components, each with a distinguished point $V^{n+1}_j$. \end{itemize} It is easy to see that the resulting surface $\mathcal{L}_\infty=\bigcup_{n\ge0}\mathcal{L}_n$ is thus topologically a plane.
-In fact, the set of surfaces of degenerate type in the quotient form a binary tree rooted at the center; see Figure~\ref{fig:binary_tree}.
+It is easy to see that the resulting surface \(\mathfrak{L}(\,\rho,\mu\,) = \bigcup_{n \ge 0} \mathfrak{L}_n\) is topologically a plane.
+In fact, the set of surfaces of degenerate type in the quotient forms a binary tree rooted at the center; see Figure~\ref{fig:binary_tree}.
 The branching points of the tree are precisely the zeros of the quadratic differential.
-If we identify the ends of the tree with a Cantor set, the chambers can be identified with the intervals complementary to the Cantor set.
+If we identify the ends of the tree with a Cantor set, the chambers can be identified with the complementary intervals.

 In terms of complex structures, the completion of the leaf is either a complex plane or a complex disk.
 It follows from Corollary~\ref{cor:hyp} that the leaf itself must be a punctured disk, so the completion is biholomorphic to a disk. \end{proof}